| Title: | Quantitative Analysis of Mass Spectrometry Data |

 arguments to be passed to |

-object in
+Each MassSpectrum/MassPeaks object in

-must contain a list
+x must contain a list named imaging with an element

-value of the spectrum, e.g.:
+pos that stores the x and y value of the spectrum, e.g.:

 > metaData(spectra[[1]])$imaging$pos x y 1 5